silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/08_ReactJS_Redux_and_GraphQL.md

 ## Using Injector to customise Redux state data

-Before starting this tutorial, you should become familiar with the concepts of [Immutability](https://www.sitepoint.com/immutability-javascript/) and [Redux](http://redux.js.org).
+Before starting this tutorial, you should become familiar with the concepts of [Immutability](https://www.sitepoint.com/immutability-javascript/) and [Redux](https://redux.js.org).

-The examples use [Spread in object literals](http://redux.js.org/docs/recipes/UsingObjectSpreadOperator.html) which is at this moment in Stage 3 Proposal.
-If you're more comfortable with using the `Object.assign()` API that shouldn't present any problems and should work the same.

 For example:
 ```js